 - When naming authors, please use the initials for all given names followed by a 'full stop', along with the last name written in full.
-For example L. Smith - Additional authors can be added to the abstract submission by clicking 'add author' below the author section - Additional affiliations can be added by clicking 'add affiliation' - Please ensure that you use the correct affiliation and address for your institution to ensure consistency amongst submissions - All correspondence will be sent to the submitting author only; the presenting authors email address will be published in the conference proceedings
+For example L. Smith - Additional authors can be added to the abstract submission by clicking 'add author' below the author section.
+DO NOT include author information in the main text of the abstract. - Additional affiliations can be added by clicking 'add affiliation' - Please ensure that you use the correct affiliation and address for your institution to ensure consistency amongst submissions - All correspondence will be sent to the submitting author only; the presenting authors email address will be published in the conference proceedings